-Heat Transfer 101: The Basics of Heat Transfer Vinyl
+Heat Transfer 101: The Basics of Iron-On Heat Transfer Vinyl

-Heat transfer vinyl is used for adding vinyl to fabric surfaces.
-From custom t-shirts to bags and even shoes and more!
-If you can iron it, you can add heat transfer to it.
-I created 12 exclusive heat transfer designs to show you how versatile this material can be.
-Let’s make a shirt and I’ll show you all about heat transfer vinyl (HTV):
+Iron-On (also known as Heat transfer Vinyl or HTV) is used for adding vinyl to fabric surfaces.
+From custom t-shirts to bags to shoes - if you can iron it - you can embellish it with heat transfer vinyl!
+Let’s make a shirt and I’ll show you all about iron-on heat transfer vinyl (HTV).

 Now that our file is ready to cut, let’s look at the heat transfer vinyl more.

 Heat transfer vinyl (usually) comes on a carrier sheet.
 The carrier sheet is sticky and holds the vinyl in place while you cut.
-It also aids in transferring the vinyl to your project surface.
-The SHINY side of HTV is the carrier sheet, the dull side is the adhesive.
-When cutting HTV, cut SHINY side down:
+It also helps you transfer the iron-on to your project surface.
+The SHINY side of the iron-on is the carrier sheet; the dull side is the adhesive.
+When cutting iron-on cut SHINY side down.

 If you do not have a heat press, no worries!
 Crank your home iron up basically as hot as it will go and make sure you do not use steam!
-Once the iron is heated, cover your design and press down firmly on your design.
+Once the iron is heated, cover your design with parchment paper or a thin cloth and press down firmly on your design.
 Hold the iron in place for 10 seconds then move to the next section.
 Continue the process until you have ironed over the entire design.
-Once your design has been pressed, you can peel off the carrier sheet:
+Once your design has been pressed, you can peel off the carrier sheet.

-Note: Some heat transfer is cold peel and some is hot peel.
-That means that some HTV requires that you let the design completely cool before removing the carrier sheet.
-If you’re not sure what type of HTV you have, you can try peeling the edge of your design and see if it adheres to the shirt.
+Note: Some heat transfer vinyl is cold peel and some is hot peel.
+That means that some iron-on requires that you let the design completely cool before removing the carrier sheet.
+If you’re not sure what type of heat transfer vinyl you have, you can try peeling the edge of your design and see if it adheres to the shirt.
 If it does not, let it cool completely.
 Once it has cooled, try peeling it again.
 If it still does not release from the backing sheet, try pressing again.
-This HTV is hot peel, so I was able to peel it up as soon as I opened my heat press.

-Heat transfer vinyl (HTV) is great for personalizing your own shirts, bags and more.
+Iron-on heat transfer vinyl (HTV) is great for personalizing your own shirts, bags and more.
 It is a versatile material!
 I love my new shirt!
-I hope you enjoyed this tutorial!
+I hope you enjoyed this tutorial! - Kala